gaborturu/testconverter/README.rst

 Syntax:

-first raw is always the question, the next rows are the possible answers.
+first row is always the question, the next rows are the possible answers.
 The right answers are labeled with # at the beginning of the line.

 The questions are separated with empty lines